 Check your oil level before each mowing.
 A low engine oil level may indicate you have an oil leak.
 When you find an oil leak, make the necessary repairs.
 Once oil and rust repairs have been made, replace your John Deere mower deck belt.

-John Deere deck belts can be pricey so the longer you can make them last, the better.
-Here are a few items that can extend the life of your John Deere mower belt to keep it from prematurely wearing or breaking and coming off your mower:
+Deck belts can be pricey so the longer you can make them last, the better.
+Here are a few items that can extend the life of your mower belt to keep it from prematurely wearing or breaking and coming off your mower:

 - Clean your mower deck after each mowing to remove debris